Mad about yuzu: the fruit that’s trending

 Gerard “Buck” Buchanan of Buck’s Farm in Chillingham, NSW, was the first to start producing yuzu commercially in Australia.
 Buchanan grows a number of native bush foods and exotic fruits, and was encouraged to try growing yuzu 25 years ago by a visiting tourist.

-“We get a lot of travellers from the Gold Coast come to our place,” he says.
+“We get a lot of travellers from the Gold Coast coming to our place,” he says.
 “This one particular Japanese lady kept asking me, ‘Why don’t you grow yuzu?’
 And I tried to look it up, but then I forgot the name.
 Then she came back to visit me again and said, ‘Have you got that plant yet?’ and this time I asked her to write the name down for me.
 Then eventually we got a couple of cuttings from a government nursery in NSW.”

 Buchanan began with just four yuzu trees, which led to 17 trees, which then grew to over 100.
 He also grows some other very hard-to-find exotic fruits such as calamondins (also known as calamansi, Philippine lemon or Philippine lime) Buddha’s Hands (another odd-looking citrus with long, finger-like sections – totally worth googling), sudachi (a small, green Japanese citrus), Italian chinotto oranges and bergamot oranges.